harshagurnani/FeedbackControlledRNN/README.md

 ## Generate and filter perturbed maps
 <img src="img/pert.png" alt="Perturbed Maps"  height="400">
-Decide which models to use (follow [model construction](#model-construction) first), specify the dimensionality of the intrinsic manifold, and optionally specify conditions for filtering perturbed decoders:
+Decide which models to use (follow [model construction](#model-construction) first), specify the dimensionality of the intrinsic manifold, and optionally specify conditions for filtering perturbed decoders.
+Filtering through 10K perturbations (for n=8PCs) typically takes 30-120 min.

 Results are in [wmp/](/wmp/), [omp/](/omp/) or [rmp/](/rmp/).
 Each model file will have its own folder with filtered WMPs saved in `WMP_maps.npy` and the combined results will be in `xmp_tested_movepc_PCK.npy` where `xmp` is wmp, omp or rmp, and `PCK` specifies the intrinsic manifold dimensionality K.